maksgraczyk/Polassis/README.md

 ## Support
 This project is currently frozen.
 Therefore, I provide very limited support.
 I will not answer e-mails with comments about either stable or development versions (except for urgent issues from people with disabilities and copyright/acknowledgement issues: see "Third party resources used").
 If you find any bugs or have any suggestions, feel free to report them in "Issues", but I cannot guarantee that I will respond to the reports within reasonable time.

-If you want to get in touch with me directly (remember the above), please send me an e-mail: max.graczyk+polassis@gmail.com.
+If you want to get in touch with me directly (remember the above), my address is max.graczyk+polassis@gmail.com.
 Any previous e-mail addresses you might have encountered before (in the outlook.com and polassis.pl domains) are **no longer valid**.

 ## Installation instructions
 The source code is the most up-to-date **development** version and does not have any ads and donation possibilities.
 Please note that bugs, empty screens and unfinished functions are *normal* here.
 However, as I aimed for fixing major bugs present in the latest stable version (1.0.7) before publishing the source code, the development version **may** work better than the stable one in your device.
 If this is the case, you are lucky!